Ahmedalhajri16/Excel_project_data_analytics/README.md

-# Excel Salary Dashboard
+# Jobs Salary Dashboard

 ![Slaray GIF](https://github.com/user-attachments/assets/3014ce30-9fa1-47fd-b3e8-aea0b754197b)

 ## Introduction

-This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.
+This Excel-based salary dashboard is designed to help job seekers and professionals analyze salaries for various roles, countries, and industries.
+The dashboard provides insights into salary trends, allowing users to make informed decisions about career growth and compensation expectations.

-The data is from my Excel course, which provides a foundation in analyzing data using this powerful tool.
-The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.
+The project uses a dataset from 2023 with comprehensive information about job titles, salaries, geographic locations, and educational levels.

 ### Dashboard File
 My final dashboard is in [Jobs_Salary.xlsx](https://github.com/user-attachments/files/18530210/Jobs_Salary.xlsx)